Sorta Solving the OPF by Not Solving the OPF: DAE Control Theory and the Price of Realtime Regulation: Introduction and Paper Contributions

-In reality, all of the aforementioned approaches still try to actually solve~\eqref{equ:OPF-HL} or its derivatives, approximations, relaxations, or restrictions.
-Relevant to these approaches that \textit{only} focus on OPF are methods and algorithms that study stability-constrained OPF where dynamic stability or optimal control metrics are appended to the OPF \cite{BazrafshanITSG2019, LiITCNS2016,DorflerITCNS216, TRIP2016240}, thereby resulting in the integration of the two time-scales of operation (i.e., OPF) and realtime stability and control (or secondary control algorithms).
-Merging the two time-scales results in OPF generator setpoints that are \textit{control-aware}, meaning the five-minute-setpoints allow the system to be \textit{more controllable} or more stable.
-This, however, does not circumvent the issues with the nonconvex equality constraints in the OPF.
-Although seemingly orthogonal to this discussion, this pursuit of stability or control-constrained-OPF is somewhat relevant to what we propose herein.
+Relevant to these approaches that \textit{only} focus on ACOPF are methods and algorithms that study stability-constrained OPF where dynamic stability or optimal control metrics are appended to the OPF problem \cite{BazrafshanITSG2019, LiITCNS2016,DorflerITCNS216, TRIP2016240}.
+This integration of system \textit{operating cost} and \textit{dynamic stability} results in the merging of power system's secondary and tertiary control layers.
+This means that the five-minute generator setpoints provided by the tertiary layer not only minimize the system operating cost but also allow the system to be more controllable or more stable.
+However, this does not circumvent the issues with the nonconvex equality constraints in the ACOPF problem and still convex relaxation and linearization are required.
+This direction of stability or control-constrained OPF, while seemingly distinct, aligns closely with the method we propose in our approach.

-Furthermore, due to the increasing penetration of renewable energy resources, complex load demands, and other power electronics based devices in the future power grid, the 5--10 minutes setpoints provided by the traditional OPF may not be valid/optimal because of the time-separation and slow update process \cite{TangITSG2017}.
+Furthermore, due to the increasing penetration of renewable energy resources, complex load demands, and other power electronics-based devices in the future power grid, the 5--10 minutes setpoints provided by the traditional OPF may not be valid/optimal because of the time-separation and slow update process \cite{TangITSG2017}.
 With that in mind, this paper investigates a new approach of solving the OPF problem in realtime.
 This is done in a way by virtually ignoring~\eqref{equ:OPF-HL} and dumping the OPF problem into a feedback control problem that inherently satisfies the constraint set in~\eqref{equ:OPF-HL}, while simultaneously performing other tasks such as load frequency regulation and realtime control.
 Next, we explain in detail how this approach works.
-More detailed discussion of the literature is omitted from here (for brevity and clarity) and instead is given after the formulation of the proposed controller (Section~\ref{sec:NDAE_control}).
+A more detailed discussion of the literature is omitted from here (for brevity and clarity) and instead is given after the formulation of the proposed controller (Section~\ref{sec:NDAE_control}).